Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteDescriptor.rst

 NA

-.. note :: If the data buffer contains less data than requested, it will only read
-    the available number of bytes of data.

-    “BLERemoteDescriptor.h” must be included to use the class function.
+.. note :: If the data buffer contains less data than requested, it will only read the available number of bytes of data.
+"BLERemoteDescriptor.h" must be included to use the class function.